 Bioleaching: Both pyrometallurgy and hydrometallurgy are favorable for efficient and rapid treatment of metal-bearing sludge.
 These processes use highly acidic environments and are done at elevated temperatures.
 However, these methods have various environmental issues.
 Some produce toxic pollutants such as dioxins, highly acidic water, and furans.
 Therefore, extremophile microorganisms are appropriate to extract the various valuable metals from e-waste through an economical and ecofriendly approach (Venkatesa Prabhu et al., 2021).
-Extremophilic microorganisms and archaebacteria are majorly employed for the biomining and recovery of minerals from the ores via the process of biooxidation and bioleaching.
-These bioprocesses offer multiple advantages such as anaerobic metabolism, redox pathways, intercellular communication, biofilm formation (Vera et al., 2013), and resistance to heat, acid and metals of (thermo) acidophiles consortia (e.g., Leptospirillum spp., Acidithiobacillus spp., Sulfobacillus spp., Ferroplasma spp., Acidiplasma spp.)
+Biomining is usually conducted by extremophilic bacteria and archaea for the recovery of M&R from ores and mine/metal rich/nuclear wastes, through biooxidation (minerals oxidation for metal release) and/or bioleaching (metal solubilization).
+These bioprocesses take advantage of the anaerobic metabolism, redox pathways, intercellular communication, biofilm formation (Vera et al., 2013), and resistance to heat, acid and metals of (thermo) acidophiles consortia (e.g., Leptospirillum spp., Acidithiobacillus spp., Sulfobacillus spp., Ferroplasma spp., Acidiplasma spp.)
 (Orell et al., 2010 2013).
-Insoluble metal sulfides are converted into soluble metal sulfates by iron- and sulfur-oxidizing extremophiles, thereby facilitating the recovery of economically relevant metals (e.g., Cu, Fe, Au, Ni, and Zn) (Margues et al., 2018).
+Insoluble metal sulfides are converted into soluble metal sulfates by iron- and sulfur-oxidizing extremophiles, thereby facilitating the recovery of economically relevant metals (e.g., Cu, Fe, Au, Ni, and Zn) (Marques et al., 2018).